ZacheryWagner/ARDemos/README.md

 Experiment to test quickly caluclating an angle of an object in reference to a tracked face and anchoring based on that angle
 * Tap the tracked face to place 3D stickers

-### Note
-There are much better practices for managing models and AR Sessions.
-The production code this eventually became has a totally refactored architecture.
-I do not recommend using this as a reference for learning AR.
-Proprietary assets have been removed for the privacy of my former place of employment.

 ### Links
 Some Resources I've found helpful and/or interesting while learning and developing AR Features